ZKocjan/cotzyan.github.io/research.md

 <img src="{{ '/assets/css/fig_illustr_together_ras.pdf' | relative_url }}" alt="Accretion.">

 <p class="caption">
-Trajectories of accreted gas up to 400 Myr before star formation in the RAMSES simulations.
-Hot-mode gas is shown in red, while cold-mode gas (cyan/blue) is divided into fast and slow components based on star formation timescales.
+Trajectories of accreted gas up to 400 million of years before star formation.
+Hot-mode gas is shown in red, while cold-mode gas (cyan/blue) is divided into fast and slow components based on how quickly they form stars.
 Most cold-accreted gas settles into a turbulent disk (central panel), delaying star formation.
 Figure from  <a href="https://academic.oup.com/mnras/article/534/1/918/7756430"> Kocjan et al. 2024 </a>.
 </p>

 </div>

-## Exploring dark matter through the MULTIVERSE collaboration.
+## Exploring dark matter through the MULTIVERSE collaboration

-As part of the MULTIVERSE collaboration (PI: Dr <a href="https://www.benediktdiemer.com"> Benedikt Diemer </a>), I contribute to building a uniform simulation framework that enables systematic comparisons across various dark matter (e.g., cold, warm, self-interacting) and modified gravity models within a consistent numerical setup.
+As part of the MULTIVERSE collaboration (PI: <a href="https://www.benediktdiemer.com"> Dr Benedikt Diemer </a>), I contribute to building a uniform simulation framework that enables systematic comparisons across various dark matter (e.g., cold, warm, self-interacting) and modified gravity models within a consistent numerical setup.
 The primary goal is to identify observable signatures, such as halo density profiles, subhalo structure, and satellite galaxy distributions, that can distinguish between dark matter models and provide robust predictions to guide and interpret next-generation survey data.